-(1) The Chairman of the Protection Board or the Chief Officer may, from time to time, in writing, authorise persons to take all such measures and do all such things as are necessary or convenient for controlling, and preventing the introduction and spread, of declared plants and declared animals.
+(1) The Director General may, from time to time, in writing, authorise persons to take all such measures and do all such things as are necessary or convenient for controlling, and preventing the introduction and spread, of declared plants and declared animals.

 (2) Every authorised person shall, if required to do so, produce his written authority to the owner or occupier of any land or premises he may enter pursuant to the powers conferred on him by this Act.

-12. Expenses of administration

-(1) The expenses of the Minister in connection with the administration of this Act shall be paid out of moneys from time to time appropriated by Parliament for that purpose.

-(2) Except as otherwise provided by this Act the expenses of the Protection Board in connection with the administration of this Act shall be charged to the Agriculture Protection Board Account referred to in section 9 of the Agriculture Protection Board Act 1950.

-[Section 12 amended by No. 49 of 1996 s.
-64; No. 77 of 2006 s.
-17.]
+[Section 11 amended by No. 46 of 2010 s.
+9.]

+[12.
+Deleted by No. 46 of 2010 s.
+10.]